SamuraiDangyo/Eucalyptus/README.md

 Use makefile to generate needed bitbases.

 ## License
-Eucalyptus, a KPK Bitbases for Chess Engines
+Eucalyptus, KPK Bitbases For Chess Engines

 Eucalyptus is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by